How do you prepare for triggers in sobriety?

 Sometimes the early days of sobriety are not even remotely inspiring.
 Your brain is still struggling to right all the wrong you’ve done to it.

 You might be battling depression and anxiety right now.
-The last thing you want to do is put a pep in your step and journey out into the world if you don’t have to.
+The last thing you want to do is put a pep in your step and journey out into the world.

 You don’t have to do anything today if you don’t want to, but at some point, you are going to have to figure out what makes you tick and then go do that.